Self-Guided Walking Tour in Haapsalu

 2. 2

-Krahviaed Park in Haapsalu, stop 2 on the self-guided walking tour
+Krahviaed Park (Haapsalu lossipark ja Krahviaed), stop 2 on the self-guided walking tour

 Step out of the castle gate and the green closes in.
 This is the Count's Garden, 7.4 hectares of protected parkland hugging the fortress walls, and after the stone it feels soft and cool.
 The thing to find here is Estonia's tallest western linden, 34.5 meters of it, a heritage tree you can stand under.
 The whole park sits inside the Väinameri nature area, part of the Natura 2000 network, so it is quiet in a deliberate, looked-after way.
 It is open around the clock and costs nothing, which makes it the natural place to slow down between the two paid museums on this route.
 Take a bench, let the castle wall be your backdrop.
 When you are ready, head northeast on Kooli street toward the next stop.
 It is a short walk and the streets stay residential and calm.